Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 # ✨  Done in 36.35s.
 ```

-Go to the [PoC5 Testnet Bricks UI](https://bricks-poc5.phala.network) Dashboard and you can see your newly deployed function.
+Go to the [PoC5 Testnet Bricks UI](https://bricks-poc5.phala.network) Dashboard and you can see your newly deployed Phat Contract.
 ![](./assets/Function-added.png)

 #### Interact with Consumer Contract on Polygon Mumbai